I grew up on a ranch in Toston Montana.

 I brought my fiddle and created a really cool travel music recording studio and I’ve been writing and recording on the road wherever we go.

-As of writing this we’re sitting on Vancouver Island and I’m about to release my next Ed Sheeran cover “New Man.”
+As of writing this, we’re sitting on Vancouver Island in Canada and I’m about to release a new song called “Traveling In The Sun.”

-If you’d like to follow our coming journeys through Peru and then back to Austin then sign the email list here.
+If you want to hear about our coming journeys through Peru and back around the world, please subscribe below.